nielsenjared/nielsenjared.github.io/content/blog/flow/index.md

 2. **The Merging of Action and Awareness**

-This is where we 'get in The Zone' and become wholly immersed in the task at hand.
+This is where we 'get in The Zone', becoming wholly immersed in the task at hand.
+According to Csikszentmihalyi:

 > When all a person’s relevant skills are needed to cope with the challenges of a situation, that person’s attention is completely absorbed by the activity.
 As a result, one of the most universal and distinctive features of optimal experience takes place: people become so involved in what they are doing that the activity becomes spontaneous, almost automatic; they stop being aware of themselves as separate from the actions they are performing.